giordyb/doppler_shifter/readme.md

 doppler_shifter is a tool to adjust the frequencies of two radios via cat control based on the satellite's doppler shift in a portable setting it is designed to run on a raspberry pi with a 4x20 lcd screen connected via i2c and a rotary encoder via GPIOs

-many thanks to https://github.com/Marzona for providing already made Python libs to connect to rigctld and sends commands

-The LCD and rotary tool
+The LCD and rotary encoder

 ![lcd and rotary tool](./lcd.jpg?raw=true "lcd and rotary tool")